oberoidhruv/django-react-mock-payment-gateway/README.md

 This will start the Django backend server on 127.0.0.1:8000

 # Note:
 After the script runs, you will be required to open a second terminal window to run the React frontend.
 My approach was to create separate interfaces, running similar to a microservice architecture, communicating over Rest APIs.
 To run the frontend, from the root of the project directory, type the following in the second terminal window:

 - cd frontend/gui/
 - npm start

+You are required to have npm and node.js installed on your local machine.

 The frontend server will run on 127.0.0.1:3000